gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 In HANA-CDS, the name resolution works quite uniformly for all argument positions, with most clauses of `SELECT` being the main exception.
 It is also compatible to the "pre-extension" name resolution semantics of HANA-CDS.
 This is nice!
-Why do we specify a different name resolution semantics for CDx/Language?
+Why do we specify a different name resolution semantics for CDL?

 The reason is:
 we do not want to have the "extended" lexical scoping semantics of HANA CDS concerning elements,